ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_grav/guide.en-us.md

 ### Customize your Grav website

-Once you are logged in as an administrator on the Grav dashboard, access a multitude of options to configure and customize your website.
+Once you are logged in as an administrator on the Grav dashboard, you have access a multitude of options to configure and customize your website.

 #### General website configuration